seanbspector/Redesign/readme.md

 # Redesign

-Log in to Github and create an empty repo called redesign.
+Log in to Github and create an empty repo called components.

 ** Download the zip file **